phone: 914-528-2519 ext. 203

 - A student has sustained an injury requiring medical treatment

 Documentation from your health care provider will be needed to return to school with or without restrictions for Physical Education and recess.
 Also if crutches are needed a Healthcare provider note needs to be provided.

 Physicals are required for all new entrants and students in grades Kindergarten, 2nd and 4thGrade.
-Documentation of a physical or date of up coming physical must be in the Health Office by 10/1/15.
+Documentation of a physical or date of up coming physical must be sent to the Health Office.
 Students who do not return evidence of a physical examination or the date of an appointment will have a health appraisal scheduled and documented with our medical director.
 Please send completed physical forms to the Health Office & keep a copy for your records.